michelvankessel/LFCS/LFS201/notes.md

 ## Notes LFS201
+### Learning Objectives Answered
 #### Anvesh G. Jhuboo

 ### 2 - Linux Filesystem Tree Layout
+Linux requires the organization of one big filesystem tree as this standardizes the various distinct filesystems, and makes it easier for developing applications and accomplishing system adminstration tasks.

+The Filesystem Hierarchy Standard specifies the main directories that need to be present and describes their purposes.
+This simplifies predictions of file locations.

+At boot, the following must be available in the root(/) directory: /bin, /boot, /lib, /sbin

+Only once the system is started are the following directories available: /dev, /etc, /home, /mnt, /opt, /proc, /sys, /srv, /tmp, /usr, /var

 Data Distinctions:
 * Shareable vs Non-shareable
 * Variable vs Static